 Northern California Power Agency (NCPA): The operation of the BART system requires substantial electricity.
 Historically, the District's annual electric energy requirement is approximately 425,000 megawatt-hours (MWh), with peak electric demand of approximately 85 megawatts (MW); however, the District is currently operating at reduced service levels attributed to the COVID-19 global pandemic.
 With authorization granted under statute, the District currently procures its electric supply primarily from wholesale resources with support from the Northern California Power Agency (NCPA), a Joint Powers Authority comprised of 16 public entities, including BART.
 To support the price stability of the District's long-term electric supply planning and budgeting, the Board has also authorized the District's participation in funding the planning and development activities of NCPA's Lodi Energy Center (LEC), a gas-fired generator commissioned in 2012.
-The District has agreed to unconditionally provide for 6.6% share in operation and maintenance expenses and all capital improvement based on the Generation entitlement share (GES).
+The District is a 6.6% equity share owner of NCPA's LEC.
 The Lodi facility is operated according to the needs of the California Independent System Operator (CAISO), the entity responsible for grid operations and facilitation of wholesale electric markets in California.